FHA Versus Conventional Disputed Tradelines Mortgage Guidelines

-FHA Versus Conventional Disputed Tradelines are different.
-FHA have much looser credit guidelines with regards to disputed tradelines.
+FHA Versus Conventional Disputed Tradelines are the same.
+FHA and Conventional Loan Guidelines are exactly the same with regards to disputed tradelines.

 Here are FHA Versus Conventional Disputed Tradelines:

-- FHA allows for disputed tradelines on medical collections no matter how much the outstanding collection account balance is
+- Both allows for disputed tradelines on medical collections no matter how much the outstanding collection account balance is

-- FHA does not allow for disputed tradelines on charge off accounts
+- Both HUD and Fannie/Freddie does not allow for disputed tradelines on charge off accounts

-- FHA does allow for disputed tradelines on zero balance non-medical collection accounts
+- Both FHA and Conventional Loans does allow for disputed tradelines on zero balance non-medical collection accounts

-- FHA will allow for disputed non-medical tradelines as long as the total outstanding total of all non-medical collection accounts does not exceed $1,000
+- Agency guidelines will allow for disputed non-medical tradelines as long as the total outstanding total of all non-medical collection accounts does not exceed $1,000

-- Any disputed non-medical tradelines that is greater than $1,000 needs to be retracted in order for the FHA mortgage process to proceed
+- Any disputed non-medical tradelines that is greater than $1,000 needs to be retracted in order for mortgage process to proceed